pantheon-systems/documentation/source/content/relaunch.md

 ### Expected Disruption

-During this procedure, there will be a very brief period of disruption where requests to the custom domain will serve a `404 Unknown Site` error.
+During this procedure, there will be a brief period of disruption where requests to the custom domain will serve a `404 Unknown Site` error.

-The `404 Unknown Site` error will be returned as soon as the custom domain is removed from the old site, and once connected to the new site dashboard requests will immediately start to return a `200 OK` status once again.
+The `404 Unknown Site` error will be returned as soon as the custom domain is removed from the old site, and once connected to the new site dashboard with ownership verified, requests will immediately start to return a `200 OK` status once again.
 Requests will start routing to the new site dashboard after the TTL for the DNS records expires.

-Due to the very brief period of disruption when a `404 Unknown Site` error is returned to site visitors, we recommend planning a relaunch based on historical traffic patterns for the given site and scheduling the switch during off-peak hours.
+Due to the brief period of disruption when a `404 Unknown Site` error is returned to site visitors, we recommend planning a relaunch based on historical traffic patterns for the given site and scheduling the switch during off-peak hours.

-When following the below procedure for relaunch, the duration of the disruption should be very low, usually less than a few minutes.
+When following the below procedure for relaunch, the duration of the disruption should be low, usually less than a few minutes.

 ### Before You Begin: